-- Prerequisite-Horizon Agent 2203 or later must be installed to support High Definition Color for H.264 or HEVC. - The Horizon administrator can use agent-side group policy settings to activate or deactivate the VMware Blast features, including High Definition Color for H.264 and HEVC. - Horizon Agent uses a hardware codec when your system environment meets the following criteria: - o The agent machine supports the hardware codec. - o For HEVC and AV1, the client machine must have a GPU that supports the hardware codec. - VMware Blast options on the client are configured to allow use of the decoding method. - Currently, thin clients do not support AV1 and HEVC 4:4:4 configurations. - Horizon Agent chooses a hardware codec according to the following order of preference: - HEVC 4:4:4 (high-definition color) - o H.264 4:4:4 (high-definition color) - HEVC 4:2:0 (standard-definition color) - H.264 4:2:0 (standard-definition color) - If hardware codecs are not supported on both the client and agent machines, Horizon Agent chooses a software codec according to the following order of preference and decoding methods that are allowed on the client: - BlastCodec (high-definition color) - H.264 4:4:4 (high-definition color) - o H.264 4:2:0 (standard-definition color) - Adaptive (high-definition color)
+- Prerequisite-Horizon Agent 2203 or later must be installed to support High Definition Color for H.264 or HEVC. - The Horizon administrator can use agent-side group policy settings to activate or deactivate the VMware Blast features, including High Definition Color for H.264 and HEVC. - Horizon Agent uses a hardware codec when your system environment meets the following criteria: - o The agent machine supports the hardware codec. - o For HEVC and AV1, the client machine must have a GPU that supports the hardware codec. - VMware Blast options on the client are configured to allow use of the decoding method. - Horizon Agent chooses a hardware codec according to the following order of preference: - HEVC 4:4:4 (high-definition color) - o H.264 4:4:4 (high-definition color) - HEVC 4:2:0 (standard-definition color) - H.264 4:2:0 (standard-definition color) - If hardware codecs are not supported on both the client and agent machines, Horizon Agent chooses a software codec according to the following order of preference and decoding methods that are allowed on the client: - BlastCodec (high-definition color) - o H.264 4:4:4 (high-definition color) - o H.264 4:2:0 (standard-definition color) - Adaptive (high-definition color)